lilyzzhao/climate-resilience-in-FIPs/README.md

 # climate-resilience-in-FIPs

-### If you want to build all data from scratch follow step 0 and step .5 otherwise skip and go to step 1:
+### If you want to build all data from scratch
+Go first to the `Processing` folder and run Step 0 and Step 0.5 scripts.
+Otherwise, skip to the `Analysis` folder and run the Step 1 script.

+After running Step 1, run any script in the `analysis` folder in any order as needed.

 1. **Step 0 (initial processing)**
    - Run `Step_0_processing.R` to process raw data and create base datasets.